swiftlang/swift/docs/proposals/ObjC Interoperation.rst

+..
+The rest of this doesn't seem to be coherent and isn't parseable as ReST, which breaks the build

-It's arguable whether we should even support that at all.
+    It's arguable whether we should
+    even support that at all.
 If we do, I think that restricting it to require some sort of ``@dynamic`` annotation on the replaceable method (or its lexical context) is much of a problem.

      is a I don't think that restricting this is actually a serious problem, if we .
 We can have some sort of ``@dynamic`` annotation for

     I don't think that requiring some sort of ``@dynamic``

     That one, central restriction is that we must remove or constrain the ability to dynamically add and replace method implementations on existing classes.
 It's reasonable to request some sort of ``@dynamic`` annotation for cases where this is absolutely required.

     One interesting corner case

     don't think anybody will weep too heavily if we scale back those ObjC runtime functions to say that either you can't use them on Swift classes or

     restriction: removing the general ability to dynamically add and replace method implementations on an existing class.

     There's a tension here.

 Point of Allocation
 ~~~~~~~~~~~~~~~~~~~